The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters: Introduction

-In the intervening thirty years, several theories have emerged to explain the existence of these planets.
-A key idea in most of these explanations is that planets' orbital locations can change significantly over their lifetimes in a process called migration.
-This way, a gas giant planet might form in colder regions of the protoplanetary disk, and then afterwards move into much closer orbits typical of hot jupiters.
-There are two main mechanisms generally believed to be responsible for hot jupiter migration: high-eccentricity (or tidal) migration \citep[e.g.][]{Rasio1996Sci}, and disk migration \citep[e.g.][]{Lin1996Natur}.
-In high-eccentricity migration, a Jupiter-sized planet that formed beyond the ice line is perturbed into a highly eccentric orbit by gravitational interactions with an outer planetary or even stellar companion.
-From there, tides raised in the planet during its periastron passages gradually dissipate orbital energy and shrink the semimajor axis until the planet circularizes to a short period.
-On the other hand, in the disk migration scenario, the \hj{} forms before the protoplanetary disk completely dissipates and interacts with the disk to gradually reduce its orbital period.
-Another possibility (although a minority opinion in the field) is that some hot jupiters may be able to form near their current orbital locations after being seeded by super-Earth-sized planets \citep{Batygin2016ApJ}.
-Understanding which of these mechanisms are responsible for the known population of hot jupiters and in what proportions is a major goal of the field.
+Two main migration pathways have been proposed for hot jupiters: high-eccentricity (or tidal) migration \citep[e.g.][]{Rasio1996Sci} and disk migration \citep[e.g.][]{Lin1996Natur}.
+Under high-eccentricity migration, a Jupiter-sized planet that formed beyond the snow line is perturbed into a highly eccentric orbit by gravitational interactions with an outer planetary or stellar companion.
+From there, tides raised on the planet during periastron passage gradually dissipate its orbital energy and shrink its semimajor axis until its orbit circularizes.
+Under disk migration, on the other hand, the hot jupiter forms before the protoplanetary disk completely dissipates and interacts with the disk to gradually reduce its orbital period.
+Understanding in what proportion these two migration pathways (along with in situ formation) are responsible for the known population of hot jupiters is a major goal of exoplanet science.